Skip to main content

 Topic Co-chairs: Jasbir Bath (Bath Consultancy LLC), Paul Wang (MiTAC)

-Contributing organizations: Bath Consultancy LLC, Celestica, Flex, Henkel, Integrated Micro-Electronics (IMI), Indium, Intel Foundry, ITW EAE, MacDermid Alpha, MiTAC, Nihon Superior, PDR, ASMPT, SCS (Speciality Coating Systems), Zestron
+Contributing organizations: AMD, Bath Consultancy LLC, Celestica, Flex, Henkel, Integrated Micro-Electronics (IMI), Indium, Intel Foundry, ITW EAE, MacDermid Alpha, MiTAC, Nihon Superior, PDR, ASMPT, SCS (Speciality Coating Systems), Zestron

 Vision